nxp-imx/pytorch-release/README.md

 ```
 $ bitbake imx-image-full
 ```
-4. Clone this repo and execute the build script on NXP aarch64 platform:
+4. Clone this repo and execute the build script on NXP aarch64 platform to generate wheel packages:
 ```
 $ cd /path/to/pytorch-release/src
 $ ./build.sh